Is Travelling in West Africa Safe?

 Busy Places

-West African cities are full of people, with local markets and bus stations always two of the busiest places.
-It’s a good idea to keep your valuable items secured when in these areas.
-Also, have small notes for shopping.
-Never pull out all of your money or wave around flash jewelry.
-This will make you stand out, which you really want to avoid.
+West African cities are full of people, with local markets and bus stations always among the busiest places.
+It’s a good idea to keep your valuables secure in these areas and carry small notes for shopping.
+Never pull out all of your money or wave around flash jewelry – standing out is something you want to avoid.

 Travel Insurance

-After spending four months in the region with my wife, we found that a lot of the media and things you hear about these countries are mis-conception’s.
+After spending four months in the region with my wife, we found that much of the media coverage and common perceptions about these countries are misconceptions.
 People are afraid of what they don’t know.
-West African people are some of the kindest we have met in thirty years of travel.
+In our experience, West African people are some of the kindest we have met in thirty years of travel.
 It’s not all rainbows and unicorns.
-Life and travel here is not easy.
-But that’s part of the attraction and adventure.
+Life and travel here are not always easy – but that’s part of the attraction and the adventure.

-Is Travelling in West Africa Safe?
-Yes, it is.
-Use your common sense, be respectful and friendly.
+So, is travelling in West Africa safe?
+Yes – if you use your common sense, remain respectful and friendly, and immerse yourself in local life.
 Travel is what you want it to be.
 Travel is what you make it.